-Balbuena, Barker, Das, Lin, Miller, Ryan, and Slamin [282] call a vertex-magic total labeling of G(V, E) a strongly vertex-magic total labeling if the vertex labels are $\{1, 2, \ldots, |V|\}$.
-They prove: the minimum degree of a strongly vertex-magic total graph is at least 2; for a strongly vertex-magic total graph G with n vertices and e edges, if $2e \ge \sqrt{10n^2 - 6n + 1}$ then the minimum degree of G is at least 3; and for a strongly vertex-magic total graph G with n vertices and e edges if $2e < \sqrt{10n^2 - 6n + 1}$ then the minimum degree of G is at most 6.
-They also provide strongly vertex-magic total labelings for certain families of circulant graphs.
-In [1485] McQuillan provides a technique for constructing vertex-magic total labelings of 2-regular graphs.
-In particular, if m is an odd positive integer, $G = C{n_1} \cup C{n_2} \cup \cdots \cup C{n_k}$ has a strongly vertex-magic total labeling, and J is any subset of $I = \{1, 2, \ldots, k\}$ then $(\bigcup{i \in J} mC{n_i}) \cup (\bigcup{i \in I-J} mC{n_i})$ has a strongly vertex-magic total labeling.
+Balbuena, Barker, Das, Lin, Miller, Ryan, and Slamin [299] call a vertex-magic total labeling of G(V, E) a strongly vertex-magic total labeling if the vertex labels are $\{1, 2, \ldots, |V|\}$.
+They prove: the minimum degree of a strongly vertex-magic total graph is at least 2; for a strongly vertex-magic total graph G with n vertices and e edges, if $2e \geq \sqrt{10n^2 - 6n + 1}$ then the minimum degree of G is at least 3; and for a strongly vertex-magic total graph G with G with G vertex-magic total graph G with G vertex-magic total graph G with G vertex-magic total labelings for certain families of circulant graphs.
+In [1590] McQuillan provides a technique for constructing vertex-magic total labelings of 2-regular graphs.
+In particular, if G is an odd positive integer, $G = C{n_1} \cup C{n_2} \cup \cdots \cup C{n_k}$ has a strongly vertex-magic total labeling, and G is any subset of G is an at labeling.

-Gray [803] proved that if G is a graph with a spanning subgraph H that possesses a strongly vertex-magic total labeling and G - E(H) is even regular, then G also possesses a strongly vertex-magic total labeling.
+Gray [856] proved that if G is a graph with a spanning subgraph H that possesses a strongly vertex-magic total labeling and G - E(H) is even regular, then G also possesses a strongly vertex-magic total labeling.
 As a corollary one has that regular Hamiltonian graphs of odd order have a strongly vertex-magic total labelings.

 In a series of papers Gray and MacDougall expand on McQuillan's technique to obtain a variety of results.
-In [806] Gray and MacDougall show that for any $r \ge 4$, every r-regular graph of odd order at most 17 has a strong vertex-magic total labeling.
+In [859] Gray and MacDougall show that for any $r \geq 4$, every r-regular graph of odd order at most 17 has a strong vertex-magic total labeling.
 They also show that several large classes of r-regular graphs of even order, including some Hamiltonian graphs, have vertex-magic total labelings.
 They conjecture that every 2-regular graph of odd order possesses a strong vertex-magic total labeling if and only if it is not of the form $(2t-1)C_3 \cup C_4$ or $2tC_3 \cup C_5$.
 They include five open problems.

-In [808] Gray and MacDougall introduce a procedure called a mutation that transforms one vertex-magic totaling labeling into another one by swapping sets of edges among vertices that may result in different labeling of the same graph or a labeling of a different graph.
-Among their results are: a description of all possible mutations of a labeling of the path and the cycle; for all $n \ge 2$ and all i from 1 to n - 1 the graphs obtained by identifying an end points of paths of lengths i, i + 1, and 2n - 2i - 1 have a vertex-magic total labeling; for odd n, the graph obtained by attaching a path of length n - m to an m cycle, (such graphs are called (m; n - m)-kites) have strong vertex-magic total labelings for $m = 3, \ldots, n - 2$; $C{2n+1} \cup C{4n+4}$ and $3C{2n+1}$ have a strong vertex-magic total labeling; and for $n \ge 2$, $C{4n} \cup C{6n-1}$ has a strong vertex-magic total labeling.
+In [861] Gray and MacDougall introduce a procedure called a mutation that transforms one vertex-magic totaling labeling into another one by swapping sets of edges among vertices that may result in different labeling of the same graph or a labeling of a different graph.
+Among their results are: a description of all possible mutations of a labeling of the path and the cycle; for all $n \geq 2$ and all i from 1 to n-1 the graphs obtained by identifying an end points of paths of lengths i, i+1, and 2n-2i-1 have a vertex-magic total labeling; for odd n, the graph obtained by attaching a path of length n-m to an m cycle, (such graphs are called (m; n-m)-kites) have strong vertex-magic total labelings for $m=3,\ldots,n-2$; $C{2n+1}\cup C{4n+4}$ and $3C{2n+1}$ have a strong vertex-magic total labeling; and for $n\geq 2$, $C{4n}\cup C{6n-1}$ has a strong vertex-magic total labeling.
 They conclude with three open problems.

-Kimberley and MacDougall [1183] studied mutations that involve labelings of regular graphs into labelings of other regular graphs.
+Kimberley and MacDougall [1266] studied mutations that involve labelings of regular graphs into labelings of other regular graphs.
 They present results of extensive computations which confirm how prolific this procedure is.
 These computations add weight to MacDougall's conjecture that all nontrivial regular graphs are vertex-magic.